 The Right Fit

 Size really does matter, and at Fresh Air Screens, Inc. we embrace them all!
 We offer 8 standard sizes for convenience.
 These standard sizes are based on common residential garage measurements.
 Fresh Air Screens are designed to serve many residential and commercial applications, however, so standard sizes may not fit your structure.
-If the size of the screen needed is not listed as an option, we recommend discussing custom size options with one of our representatives or request a quote if you already know what size you need.
+If you are not sure what size you need, try our measuring guide.

 The Right Model

 Fresh Air Screens, Inc. is home to the most versatile screen in the world due to the different model variations.
 These models allow you to get the most out of your screen in whatever setting you use.
 They can be used in many residential and commercial applications.
 Easily convert, expand, or enhance your space with non-retractable or retractable screens.

 Model A and Model B are non-retractable.
 They do not roll-up and are also sometimes referred to as stationary screens.
 They are popular in both residential and commercial applications where vehicle traffic is not expected.
 These screens are often used for porch or patio screens, garage conversions, and business areas that do not serve as warehouses, garages, carports or other similar industries.

 Model C and Model D roll up and down, very much like shades.
 The design is as simple and easy as stationary screens, but they provide vehicle access.
 They are great for residential and commercial garages, warehouses, carports and more!

 Retractable screens feature a buckle and strap system, or they can be upgraded with a rope and pull kit accessory for additional convenience.
 Check out this comparison between the two methods to see how each one works, and which might be better for your home or business.